Garry Johnson: Military career

 Garry Johnson was commissioned into the 10th Princess Mary's Own Gurkha Rifles in 1956.
 He served in Malaysia during the Malaysian Emergency.
-In 1981 he was made Commander of 11th Armoured Brigade.
+In 1981 he was made commander of the 11th Armoured Brigade.

-In 1985 he was selected to be Assistant Chief of Defence Staff.
-He moved on to be Commander of British Forces in Hong Kong in 1987 before being appointed Commander for Training and Arms Directors in 1989.

-In 1992 he became Commander-in-Chief Allied Forces Northern Europe and retired in 1994.
+In 1985 Johnson was selected to be Assistant Chief of Defence Staff.
+He moved on to be Commander of British Forces in Hong Kong in 1987, before being appointed Commander for Training and Arms Directors in 1989.
+In 1992 he became Commander-in-Chief Allied Forces Northern Europe, and retired in 1994.

-He was Regimental Colonel of the 10th Princess Mary's Own Gurkha Rifles from 1985 to 1994.
+Johnson was Regimental Colonel of the 10th Princess Mary's Own Gurkha Rifles from 1985 to 1994.

 Johnson has been awarded the Pingat Jasa Malaysia Medal by the King and Government of Malaysia, the Order of the Cross of Terra Mariana of Estonia and, in 1999, the Order of the Three Stars 3rd Class of Latvia.